Fall 2022

 The goal for the students is to learn how to critically read and study research papers, describe a paper in a report, and present it in a seminar.
 Under supervision, students will select one paper to study and compare it with related work.
 This seminar aims to help students gather in-depth knowledge of an advanced topic and develop the skills required to describe a complex problem from the time series field in the form of both a presentation, a written report, and an empirical evaluation.

-IMPORTANT NOTE: The papers will be distributed on a first come first serve basis.
+IMPORTANT NOTE: The papers will be distributed on a first-come, first-serve basis.

 Evaluation and Expectations